System keyspaces in Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 keyspace_name, table_name, provisioned_read_capacity_autoscaling_update, provisioned_write_capacity_autoscaling_update, region

 Query this table to get the auto scaling settings of a multi-Region provisioned table.
 Note that these settings won't be available until the table is active.
 To query this table, you have to specify keyspace_name and table_name in the WHERE clause.
-For more information, see Using CQL to create and manage multi-Region tables.
+For more information, see Update the provisioned capacity and auto scaling settings for a multi-Region table in Amazon Keyspaces.